egison/egison/docs/reference/pattern-matching.rst

    | _  -> KO
    ---> OK

-   match 0 as integer with #1 -> "OK"
+   match 0 as integer with
    | #1 -> OK
    | _  -> KO
    ---> KO